-Streetwise & Safe (SAS) —also known as SAS—is a project by and for youth of color in New York City that shares the ins & outs, do’s & don’ts, and street politics of police encounters between LGBTQQ youth of color and the police.
+Streetwise & Safe (SAS) —also known as SAS—is a project in New York City that shares the ins & outs, do’s & don’ts, and street politics of police encounters between LGBTQQ youth of color and the police.
 We also stand for and with LGBTQQ and youth with experience trading sex for survival needs.
 We feel knowing your rights makes you more confident in protecting yourself during and after interactions with the police.
 We also know that the reality is that the police don’t always respect our rights but knowing what they are is important so that we can fight for them later.
 We also create a space to share strategies to stay safe from all forms of violence experienced by LGBTQQ youth, and advocate for policies that will change the ways police interact with us.

 Check out our Interactive Map of the Criminal Injustice System!!!

 Read the testimony of SAS Campaign Staff Chris Bilal and SAS Youth Leader Mitchyll Mora before City Council in support of the Community Safety Act!

 Read recent media coverage of SAS youth speaking out about stop and frisk and other forms of discriminatory, unlawful and abusive policing, click here: Media

 STREETWISE AND SAFE (SAS) WELCOMES NYPD PATROL GUIDE CHANGES

 Long-awaited provisions announced today address violations of the rights of transgender New Yorkers by

 JUNE 12, 2012 — The New York City Police Department today released changes to its Patrol Guide which are intended to address ongoing and widespread violations of the rights of transgender New Yorkers.
 The following is a quote from the official press release: